true-north-engineering/pbz-educ/lab2/SOLUTIONS.md

 Login to OpenShift console.

-Select secrets in ether administrator console under workloads, or developer console at bottom of menu.
+Select secrets in either the administrator console under workloads, or developer console at bottom of menu.

 Choose `Create` and select `Image pull secret` from dropdown menu.